gatsbyjs/gatsby/docs/contributing/docs-and-website-components.md

 - `slug` - which is provided in the props of the page by default
 - `items` - an array of strings for items to render and wrap with a `<Link />` to subheadings

+The docs on Gatsbyjs.org use the [gatsby-remark-autolink-headers](/packages/gatsby-remark-autolink-headers/) plugin to automatically apply hover links to heading tags across docs pages.
+Because it automatically creates links to subheadings on pages like the glossary, the Horizontal Nav List can supply matching links (like `"guide-list"` which would align with the automatically created link at `/docs/docs-and-website-components#guide-list`).

 <!-- prettier-ignore -->
 ```markdown
 ---